 The ear is a fascinating part of our body that helps us hear sounds and keep our balance.
 In biology, learning about the parts of the ear, like the outer ear, eardrum, and inner ear, helps us understand how sound travels to the brain.
 This worksheet is designed for Grade 5 to Grade 12 students to label the different parts of the ear and discover how each part plays a role in hearing and balance.
-Hope you will like it.
+Hope you like it.
 You can download this worksheet (PDF) using the link at the worksheet’s end.

 Join our Telegram channel for free books, journals, quizzes, and printable worksheets.